Easy Sauerkraut Soup

 Add the sauerkraut.

-Now add the sauerkraut to the pot and give everything a stir.
+Now add the sauerkraut to the pot and stir well.

 Add the broth.

-In our case, this is 4 cups of broth but it might be slightly more or less for you.
+In our case, this is 4 cups of broth, but it might be slightly more or less for you depending on your pot.

-Bring the broth to a boil, then place the lid on the pot and turn down the heat.
-Let the soup simmer for around 25-30 minutes or until the potato pieces are soft.
+Bring the soup to a boil, then cover the pot with the lid and turn down the heat.
+Simmer the soup for about 25-30 minutes, or until the potato pieces are soft.

-Add salt and pepper to taste and remove the pot from the heat.
-Stir in the sour cream.
+Now, add salt and pepper to taste and remove the pot from the heat.
+Stir in the sour cream (or a splash of heavy cream if you prefer).

-Serve the soup hot with some fresh crusty bread.
+Serve the sauerkraut soup hot with some fresh crusty bread.

 Storage Tips

-You can keep any leftovers of the sauerkraut soup in a sealed container in the fridge after it has cooled off.
-Consume it within 2-3 days.
+You can store any leftover sauerkraut soup in a sealed container in the fridge after it has cooled.
+Consume the leftovers within 3-4 days.

-To reheat the soup, you can microwave small portions or place it back in a pot and reheat it on the stove on low.
+To reheat the soup, you can microwave small portions or return the leftover soup to a pot and heat it on the stove over low heat, stirring occasionally.

 FAQ